nais/naisd/README.md

 2. Fetches app-config from internal artifact repository
 3. Extract info from yaml
 4. Get and inject environment specific variables from Fasit
 5. Creates appropriate k8s resources

 ## dev notes

 For local development, use minikube.
-You can run api.go with -kubeconfig=<path to kube config> for testing without deploying to cluster.
+You can run naisd.go with -kubeconfig=<path to kube config> for testing without deploying to cluster.

 ```glide install```